 For the Sitter

 Choosing a sitter you trust is hands down the most important aspect of figuring out who will watch your dog.
 If you have a roommate, best friend, family member, or significant other who knows your dog (and vise versa), these are good condendors.
 It’s also good to offer your sitter the choice of staying in your apartment, since this is where your dog feels most comfortable.

 If you find yourself heading out of town for a long period of time, or can’t find the right person to watch your pup, there are some wonderful dog boarding facilities near Forest Properties buildings.
-For residents in New Hampshire apartments, The Majestic Pet Hotel & Boutique in Seabrook is a 5-star option for cats and dogs alike.
-For those living at The Parkside and Cloverleaf Apartments in the Boston-Metro area, The Urban Hound is a pawsome option for pups of all sizes.
+For residents in Boston, Luxe Pet Resort is a 5-star option for cats and dogs alike.
+For those living at The Parkside and Cloverleaf Apartments, The Urban Hound is a pawsome option for pups of all sizes.